rs239/ablm/README.md

 ```

 ### Usage:
 After installation, AbMAP can be easily imported into your python projects or run from the command line.
-Please see [examples/demo.ipynb](examples/demo.ipynb/) for common use cases.
-Instructions for running via CLI are below.
+Please see [examples/demo.ipynb](examples/demo.ipynb/) for common use cases. <!--Instructions for running via CLI are below.-->

 <!--
 ## Command Line Usage